Plumbing Building Code

 It is very important to ensure your plumbing is implemented to code right from the start rather than wait for the inspector to tell you it's wrong, because it is really hard to correct plumbing problems once everything is glued together.

 It is worth doing a complete CAD drawing of your entire house plumbing scheme showing every ABS fitting and have it checked by the Health Department inspector before you implement it.
-There will likely be a fee associated with this service but it is well worth it.
+There will likely be a fee associated with this service but it is probably worth it.

 Building code general notes